Dying Trades: Why These Endangered Skills Still Matter in 2026

 The earliest examples of upholstery date back to the Ancient Egyptians when the wealthy had their furniture cushioned.
 This was discovered when archaeologists found the tomb of Tutankhamun.
 On the pharaoh’s throne was a scene that showed him sitting on a padded chair, with further studies stating that these padded chairs were still fashionable 150 years later.

 As a profession, upholstery really began in the Middle Ages when wealthy homes started being fitted with padded seat cushions, decorative wall hangings and bedding began to emerge in what is described now as the textile revolution.
 The job of an upholsterer can be one that is a freelance or self-employed role.
 Nevertheless, you can still earn upwards of £25,000 per year.
+The Heritage Crafts Co-Chair, Jay Blades MBE, plays a crucial role in preserving trades like upholstery by endorsing the ‘Red List’ of endangered crafts, which highlights the need to protect these traditional skills.

 How to Become an Upholsterer